i3t-tool/i3t/Source/DIWNE/Docs/docs.md

    The content() function is already prepared (see Node::content()), so you don't need to override it (if you don't want to).

-   The size of the node and its parts is updated at the end of the node drawing (see Node::updateSizes()).
+   The size of the node and its parts is updated at the end of the node drawing (see Node::updateLayout()).